This is my second trip to Malaysia to visit all the same cities. I am here to add to my Nomad Mania series totals.

 Day 3 Sun Feb 18

-Bus Malacca to Kuala Lumpur $16, The bus terminal was a long ways SW of the city and took a train ($1) to within a few hundred metres of my accommodation.
+Bus Malacca to Kuala Lumpur $16, The bus terminal was a long way SW of the city and took a train ($1) to within a few hundred metres of my accommodation.
 I ate at an Indian veg restaurant, followed the recommendation of the server and the mushroom curry was mediocre.

 ON The Manor at Mingle.
-A new hostel with a 9.1 rating for very cheap $8.
-The room had two bunk beds in a very small space.
+A new hostel with a 9.1 rating for a very cheap $8.
+The room had two bunk beds in a small space.
 One of my roommates was a nice young guy from Portugal and two sisters from Ireland.

 KUALA LUMPUR / PETALING JAYA lang

 Day 4 Mon Feb 19.
-A big walk about in KL.
+A big walkabout in KL.

 Museum Telecom.
 A complete discussion of all forms of communication from passenger pigeons, the first Marathon to the internet.
 Free